 IPART approves Measurement and Verification Professionals to be used by Accredited Certificate Providers to validate PIAM&V energy models.

-You should refer to clause 7A and the associated tables of the ESS Rule to ensure that you understand how to calculate energy savings using the PIAM&V method.
+You should refer to clause 7A of the Energy Savings Scheme Rule of 2009 (ESS Rule) and the PIAM&V Method Requirements to ensure that you understand how to calculate energy savings using the PIAM&V method.

 We have developed the PIAM&V Method Requirements to increase clarity and certainty for ACPs, auditors and Measurement and Verification Professionals and to address changes in the ESS Rule (clauses 7A.5A and 7A.16) as a result of ESS (Amendment No.1) Rule 2020.

 ACPs must comply with the PIAM&V Method Requirements from 30 March 2020 with the exception of requirements relating to clause 7A.5A which are subject to transitional arrangements.
 Clause 7A.5A relates to the review of Measurement Procedures in relation to Baseline Energy Models by an M&V Professional.
 Please refer to the PIAM&V Method Requirements and the ESS Rule that comes into effect on 30 March 2020 to ensure that you understand how the transitional arrangements work.
 A contravention of a PIAM&V Method Requirement by an ACP is a contravention of the Rule.